Draudastic26/document-handler/README.md

 # DocumentHandler

-Open a document (e.g. PDF) with a corresponfing native app.
+Open a document (e.g. PDF) with a corresponding native app.

 Since ``Application.OpenURL(...path)`` is not working (anymore?) to open local files on iOS, I searched the internet (see credits) for another solution.
 I found usable code and want to make it more accessible.